New Education Policy

 - Despite the best reports and good policy initiatives, the results are not sound.
 The paralysis remains due to ineffective implementation and poor execution mechanism.

-Considering the education as the foundational stone in every individual’s life, it becomes the whole sole duty of every enabler to let there be quality education for better gentry and their all-around development throughout in life.
+Considering the education as the foundation stone in every individual’s life, it becomes the whole sole duty of every enabler to let there be quality education for better gentry and their all-around development throughout in life.